Compare Rates and Save on Health Insurance

 COBRA

-Under the Consolidated Omnibus Budget Reconciliation Act (COBRA), employers are required to offer the option to let retirees continue their health benefits for a limited time.
+Under the Consolidated Omnibus Budget Reconciliation Act (COBRA), employers are required to offer the option to let retirees, regardless of their age, continue their health benefits for a limited time.
 However, eligibility depends on your circumstances, such as if you voluntarily or involuntarily lose your job, reduce your hours worked, switch jobs or lose a spouse.
-Those who qualify will have to pay the premium or up to 102% of the policy's cost.
+Those who qualify must pay up to 102% of the policy's total cost.

 3